-Dive deeper into specific tools and approaches with 1:1 support in our CLD Clinics.
+Dive deeper into specific tools and approaches with FREE 1:1 support with an experienced CLD facilitator.

 What to expect.

-Book an hour-long, online 1:1 clinic with one of our experienced CLD practitioners.
+You’ll have an hour-long, online kōrero with one of our experienced CLD practitioners.
 Together you can explore your unique situation, identify potential strengths and assets within your community, and apply CLD tools and thinking to support your mahi.

 How does it work?